Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 - What am I assuming is fixed?
 A skill, schedule, relationship pattern, body state, identity, or path?

-- What would I investigate if I were not trying to look competent?
+- What would I investigate if I weren't trying to look competent?
 This removes performative knowing.

 - What is the smallest artifact I can produce from this question?
 A paragraph, sketch, message, prototype, conversation, note, or experiment.